On this page

 Animal welfare in areas affected by the cyclone

-MPI, the SPCA, and HUHA are working hard together to help meet animal welfare needs in the Hawke’s Bay region.
+MPI, the SPCA, Helping You Help Animals (HUHA), and other animal support agencies have worked together to help meet animal welfare needs in areas affected by Cyclone Gabrielle.

 Information to ensure the welfare of your animals